dividendnerd/dividendnerd.github.io/_posts/2018-07-23-seeking-fire.md

 It's funny, in writing all this down, over the last years, I did not touch so deep as to why I seek financial independence and have the ability to retire early (see what I did there?).
 The idea came when I started earnuing my own money and was not a student anymore, I was an adult, who lived together with his significant other, for years by the way.
 Now I needed responsibilities, I should save up, to buy a house, being able to withstand unforeseen drawbacks, financially and personally.
 But I'd never done that, I was a student, never had significant financial problems, and suddenly had to figure it out myself.
 It took a while before I knew I wanted FIRE in my life.

-I was the only one with a steady income, so I provided for most of the rent, groceries and the rest, leaving me with little to save.
+I was the one with a steady income, so I provided for most of the rent, groceries and the rest, leaving me with little to save.
 At least, that's what I told myself.
 I saved up for holidays and a big expense such as a new laptop, tv and gadgets.
-I always told myself this was because I was paying for my own university degree, that was an investment in myself, the best I could make (I wasn't wrong though) and that the money would come later and there would be no stress.
+I always told myself this was because I was paying for my own university degree, that was an investment in myself, one of the best investments I could make (I wasn't wrong though) and that the money would come later and there would be no stress.

 Yeah right, that was rightout nonsense ofcourse.
 I could afford to go on multiple holidays, buy fancy gadgets and not save up a decent amount?
 That had to change, and it did, of course.
 I just don't get why it changed exactly, my interest in money, economics has been there all along, however I never acted upon it.
 So then I started to save up for real.